Blackjack

 player may make an

-additional bet, to value of his initial wager, and take one more card.
+additional bet, to the value of his initial wager, and take one more card.
 He may take no more than

 that one extra card.
 If the rules allow it, he may also double down after splitting.
 Although it’s often possible to